Who is this article for?

-This tutorial explains how to recover your user folder.
-If you recently reformatted or replaced a computer or hard drive, this process can be used to restore your files from a previous state.
-Once your files are restored, you can adopt your previous archive to prevent a lengthy initial backup on your new computer.
+This tutorial explains how to recover your user folder using version 5.0.x of the Code42 app.
+If you recently reformatted or replaced a device or hard drive, this process can be used to download your files from a previous state.
+Once your files are downloaded, you can replace your device to prevent a lengthy initial backup on your new device.

 Before you begin

-- Restoring a large number of files can take time.
-If you need to access several files quickly, we recommend restoring those files first before proceeding with this tutorial.
+- Downloading a large number of files can take time.
+If you need to access several files quickly, we recommend downloading those files first before proceeding with this tutorial.

-- If you are restoring files to a different operating system (for example, moving from a Windows computer to a Mac computer), read the additional considerations below.
+- If you are downloading files to a different operating system (for example, moving from a Windows device to an OS X device), read the additional considerations below.

-When setting up the operating system on the new computer, we recommend using the same user name that you used on your previous computer.
+When replacing a device, we recommend setting up the new device with the same user name that you used on your previous device.
 If your user name changes, CrashPlan detects that the file paths for the files in your backup archive also changed.
-As a result, CrashPlan backs up these changes once the archive is adopted.
-Even though CrashPlan doesn't back up the files themselves again, backing up the new file paths can be a lengthy process, especially if you have a large number of files in your archive.
+As a result, CrashPlan backs up these changes once the device is replaced.
+Even though CrashPlan doesn't back up the files themselves again, backing up the new file paths can be a lengthy process if you have a large number of files in your archive.

 Step 1: Download and install CrashPlan

-- Open the CrashPlan app and sign in to your existing account.
+- Open the Code42 app and sign in to your existing account.

-Start by telling CrashPlan what to restore.
-Most users back up their user folder which contains documents, music, videos, and other content.
-The steps below guide you through restoring this data to a new user folder, even if the folder name is different than the original.
+Start by telling CrashPlan what to download.
+Most users back up their user folder.
+The steps below guide you through downloading the data to a new user folder, even if the folder name is different than the original.

-- If you are backing up to multiple destinations, choose the destination from which you want to restore in the backup destination list.
-If you are restoring from an archive that's:
+- If you are backing up to multiple destinations, you can select the arrow next to the destination shown to choose a different destination.
+If you are downloading from a backup that is:

 - From the cloud: You must be connected to the Internet.